Looking Closely at the Growth Curve for CareDx Inc (CDNA)

 Sponsored

-The average price from analysts is $52.00, which is $35.14 above the current price.
 CDNA currently public float of 52.15M and currently shorts hold a 8.49% ratio of that float.
-Today, the average trading volume of CDNA was 827.87K shares.
+Today, the average trading volume of CDNA was 818.89K shares.

 CDNA’s Market Performance

-CDNA stocks went up by 7.30% for the week, with a monthly drop of -24.54% and a quarterly performance of -35.36%, while its annual performance rate touched -65.38%.
-The volatility ratio for the week stands at 9.31% while the volatility levels for the past 30 days are set at 9.61% for CareDx Inc. The simple moving average for the period of the last 20 days is -10.64% for CDNA stocks with a simple moving average of -48.29% for the last 200 days.
+CDNA stocks went down by -4.01% for the week, with a monthly drop of -21.75% and a quarterly performance of -34.52%, while its annual performance rate touched -69.59%.
+The volatility ratio for the week stands at 9.87% while the volatility levels for the past 30 days are set at 9.88% for CareDx Inc. The simple moving average for the period of the last 20 days is -13.39% for CDNA stocks with a simple moving average of -50.23% for the last 200 days.

 Analysts’ Opinion of CDNA